Cross-device tracking is a technology that allows you to track actions completed with the use of several or devices.

 Here’s where cross-device tracking helps.
 This technology lets you connect two events on different devices — following the affiliate link on a personal computer and going straight to the site on a telephone — and record an action that will be accounted for and for which you’ll be rewarded.

-According to Admitad Affiliate’s statistics, in programs that make use of cross-device tracking, the number of actions recorded is, on average, 9% higher.
+According to Admitad Partner Network’s statistics, in programs that make use of cross-device tracking, the number of actions recorded is, on average, 9% higher.

 In short, if you work with a program that uses cross-device tracking,